 Nature's Calendar

 What effect has recent weather had on wildlife?
 Does climate change affect timings in nature?
 Take part in the Nature’s Calendar citizen science project and help scientists discover answers to these questions.
-Simply record the signs of spring that you can see from your window or garden:
+Simply record the signs of spring and autumn that you can see from your home:

 MammalWeb

-is a citizen science project that enlists members of the public to upload camera trap data they capture, to help with classifying the animals pictured in camera trap footage, or both.
-You don’t need a camera trap to take part, and you can help to build up a picture of the state of our wild mammals in the UK and beyond.
-See our site at www.MammalWeb.org, or our quick-start guide at
+enlists members of the public to upload camera trap data, to help with classifying the animals pictured in camera trap footage, or both.
+You don't need a camera trap to take part.
+To help build up a picture of the state of our wild mammals, see www.mammalweb.org

 Mammal Mapper